coder/coder/examples/templates/devcontainer-docker/README.md

 See the [Envbuilder documentation](https://github.com/coder/envbuilder/blob/main/docs/docker.md) for information on running Docker containers inside a devcontainer built by Envbuilder.

 ## Caching

 To speed up your builds, you can use a container registry as a cache.
-When creating the template, set the parameter `cache_repo`.
+When creating the template, set the parameter `cache_repo` to a valid Docker repository.

 For example, you can run a local registry: